 “I-Isn’t that- Sir Evers?!
 How did he-?!”
 Castia was astounded by how he had easily sliced an entire section of her water barrier away.
 Not even the great Pythagoras Tromaine could manage such a feat with ease!
 Surely, she had not grown that soft!

 Castia continued to gawk at the scene as the other man, who appeared to be a veteran close-combat fighter, proceeded to smash his fist into the demon and blow away the miasma surrounding it.
 Each blow shook the air like the sound of thunder and the rush of gale.
 The demon’s body flailed about like a ragdoll being thrashed by a man several times larger than what the fighter appeared to be.

 “An old acquaintance.”

 Castia eyed him with disbelief.
 But more than anything, the man standing beside her had complete confidence in the two.
 Sure enough, the first demon was soon disabled, and they had moved onto the next.

 “You have some explaining to do, ‘Mr. Only a Butler and not a Former Legend’.”

 At that moment, Cornelius popped up, having finally caught up with the others.
 “Explanations will come in due time.
 Even I was astounded by Sir Evers’ performance after the period of absence.
 Especially, after he easily took me down.”

-Castia could only clutch her head at this, almost dropping her skill in surprise.
-Cornelius had been one of the most promising magic knights in years.
-Given enough time, it was quite possible for the young Lord of Reichenstein to become the most powerful magician in the country.
+Castia could only clutch her head at this, almost dropping her still-active spell in surprise.
+Cornelius was one of the most promising magic knights in years.
+Given enough time, it was quite possible for the young Lord of Reichenstein to become the most powerful magician in the kingdom.
 Yet, he was easily defeated by Sir Evers?

 “I-I think the exhaustion has gotten to me.”